Sign in to Visual Studio on Windows

 Settings that you customize, such as key bindings, window layout, and color theme, apply immediately when you sign in to Visual Studio on any device.
-See Synchronized settings in Visual Studio.
+See Synchronize settings in Visual Studio.

 How to sign in

-Next, choose the UI settings and color theme that you want to use in Visual Studio.
+Choose the UI settings and color theme that you want to use in Visual Studio.
 Visual Studio remembers these settings and synchronizes them across all Visual Studio environments you have signed in to.
 For a list of the settings that are synchronized, see Synchronized settings.
 You can change the settings later if you open the Tools > Options menu in Visual Studio.
 After you provide the settings, Visual Studio starts, and you're signed in and ready to get started.

 To verify whether you're signed in, look for your name in the upper-right corner of the Visual Studio environment.

-To change your profile information
+Update your profile